parmsam/notif-sys-hearing-impaired/README.md

 # Open Source Notification System for the Hearing Impaired

 ## Motivation
 Hearing impaired individuals commonly use alerting devices for notification of an event taking place (a doorbell, a telephone, or alarm).
 [1,2] The landscape of alerting devices to notify hearing impaired individuals is expensive and has had seemingly limited attention from the open source community thus far.
 [3-5] Here we propose an open source notification box built around a Raspberry Pi to notify a hearing impaired individual of trigger sounds such as a baby crying or doorbell ringing in their surrounding environment, with build instructions made publicly available.
-This projet was created as part of the CS 498 Internet of Things class at University of Illinois Urbana-Champaign in Spring 2022.
+This project was created as part of the CS 498 Internet of Things class at University of Illinois Urbana-Champaign in Spring 2022.

 ## Materials
 * Raspberry Pi 4